insolar/insolar/cmd/benchmark/README.md

         -k rootmemberkeys
                 Path to file with RootMember keys.

+        -a admin apiurl (may be specified multiple times for roundrobin requests) API url for requests (default - http://localhost:19001/admin-api/rpc).

-        -u apiurl (may be specified multiple times for roundrobin requests) API url for requests (default - http://localhost:19101/api).
+        -p public apiurl (may be specified multiple times for roundrobin requests) API url for requests (default - http://localhost:19101/api/rpc).

         -l loglevel
                 Log level (default - info).